-In the event there was no storm recently, you can increase your chances through conducting a morning search.
+In the event there was no storm recently, you can increase your chances by conducting a morning search.
 It is not advised to administer this in parks or protected areas as this is prohibited.
 Be reminded that prior to adding it to your aquarium, it must be thoroughly cleaned, soaked or boiled (curing process).

 How to make driftwood for aquariums?

-Once you have personally gathered the driftwood from the mentioned areas earlier, it is up to you how to add them in your fish tank after the cleaning and curing process.
-If you wish to put them as large ones or you may want to break them down in different sizes and shapes to fit your aquarium, you may do so.
+Once you have personally gathered the driftwood from the mentioned areas earlier, it is up to you how to add them to your fish tank after the cleaning and curing process.
+If you wish to put them as large ones or you may want to break them down into different sizes and shapes to fit your aquarium, you may do so.
 You can visualize how to position them in your fish tank.